 The title comes from one of my favorite authors, Dr. Seuss and his book: Happy Birthday to You!
 I borrowed my title from these lines:”Today you are you!
 That is truer than true!
-There is no one alive who is you-er than you! ”
+There is no one alive who is you-er than you! ” This is more for us girls (whether transgender or whatever) just a warning.

 In our early years we saw our ”tatas” as a sign of our impending womanhood.
 Depending on the attitude and self image of their owner, breasts may be “morale boosters” or they may be “dead weights” to a young woman’s confidence.
 Part of accepting your body and therefore your bosom depends on our mother’s attitude, part on the attitude of our peers and of course our own perception of our own “girls” and body.